Cameron, Louisiana: Government

 The United States Postal Service Cameron Post Office is located at 144 Adam Roux Street in the CDP.

+Industry

+A project is scheduled to export up to 9 million tonnes of liquefied natural gas per year.

 Education

 The Cameron Parish School Board serves the town.

 Prior to Hurricane Rita's impact in September 2005, Cameron Elementary School served pre-kindergarten through 7th grade students, while high schoolers attended Johnson Bayou High School.
 Hurricane Rita damaged both schools and also South Cameron High School, a K–12 school in Creole.
 Students from both high schools shared Grand Lake High School's campus with Grand Lake for nearly a year.
 In fall 2006, using portable buildings, high school students returned to the Johnson Bayou campus while Cameron Elementary, South Cameron Elementary, and South Cameron High School students were consolidated on the South Cameron High School campus.

 Hurricane Ike in 2008 caused varying degrees of damage to every school and library in Cameron Parish.
 Most were flooded by storm surge and sustained wind damage, and as a result, all schools were closed.
 Four new schools were built over the following seven years, the last being a new Johnson Bayou High School near Cameron.

 The Cameron Parish Public Library operated the main Cameron Parish Library in Cameron.
 As of 2024 negative effects from a hurricane mean the library is not open.
 The current building opened after a previous one was razed by Hurricane Ike, with yet another one razed by Hurricane Rita before it.
 In 2020 Rick Rojas of The New York Times described the current library as "like a fortress on stilts".
 For a period beginning on April 1, 2010, the ex-Wendell Electric and Hardware Store served as the library.

 Cameron Parish is in the service area of Sowela Technical Community College.